Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Preliminaries

 Note that the goal of the center does not consider the effective costs of the agents since those are incurred by the agents.
-We will refer to the term $\sum_{i \in N} a_i(w, s_i, s_{-i})$ as the {\em social welfare} in this context.
-We are interested in the question that whether we can design a federated learning algorithm that can make $(s_i^{\max}, s_{-i}^{\max})$ a Nash equilibrium of the underlying game and the center can learn $\wopt$.
+We will refer to the term $\sum_{i \in N} v_i(w, s_i, s_{-i})$ as the {\em social welfare} in this context.
+We are interested in the question of whether we can design an FL algorithm that can make $(s_i^{\max}, s_{-i}^{\max})$ a Nash equilibrium of the underlying game, and the center can learn $\wopt$.
 In this context, the Nash equilibrium is defined as follows. \begin{definition}[Nash equilibrium] A {\em pure strategy Nash equilibrium} (PSNE) for a given parameter $w$ is a strategy profile $(s_i^{*}, s_{-i}^{*})$ of the agents such that $u_i(w, s_i^*, s_{-i}^*) \geqslant u_i(w, s_i, s_{-i}^*), \ \forall s_i \in S_i, \forall i \in N$. \end{definition} This definition is a modification of the standard definition of Nash equilibrium since the equilibrium profile $(s_i^{*}, s_{-i}^{*})$ depends on the parameter $w$ (we do not write it explicitly for notational cleanliness).
-Existence of such a PSNE in this context is obvious due to Nash's theorem~\citep{nash1950equilibrium}.
-To see this, consider another game $\Gamma'$ where the pure strategies are to pick $0$ or $s_i^{\max}$ for every $i \in N$.
-Every mixed strategy of $\Gamma'$ is a pure strategy of the original data contribution game we consider above.
-Since by Nash's theorem, a mixed strategy Nash equilibrium exists for any finite game, PSNE exists in our game.
 We will refer to the term PSNE as Nash equilibrium (NE) in the rest of the paper.

-We also aim for the following property of a mechanism that involve monetary transfers. \begin{definition}[Budget balance] A mechanism that uses monetary transfers $p_i(s_i,s_{-i})$ for every $s_i \in S_i, i \in N$ is called {\em budget balanced} (BB) if $\sum_{i \in N} p_i(s_i,s_{-i}) = 0$. \end{definition} This property ensures that the net monetary in or out-flow is zero and the mechanism only allows monetary redistribution among the agents.
-In the following section, we consider the general case where the effective cost is arbitrary.
+We also aim for the following property of a mechanism that involves monetary transfers. \begin{definition}[Budget balance] A mechanism that uses monetary transfers $p_i(s_i,s_{-i})$ for every $s_i \in S_i, i \in N$ is called {\em budget balanced} (BB) if $\sum_{i \in N} p_i(s_i,s_{-i}) = 0$. \end{definition} This property ensures that the net monetary in or out-flow is zero and the mechanism only allows monetary redistribution among the agents.